- WHAT IS “IMMERSION?”

 Whistlefritz has created a language-learning program that appeals to all types of learners by combining visual, audio, gross motor, and fine motor activities.
 The programs in the Educator’s Collection complement and reinforce each other by using various forms of media to their best advantage.
 Here’s how:

-The DVDs and CDs
+The Videos and CDs

-The DVDs and CDs inspire children to learn a new language by providing a lively and appealing introduction to Spanish.
+The videos and CDs inspire children to learn a new language by providing a lively and appealing introduction to Spanish.
 As children watch their onscreen peers dancing, playing, and learning, they want to learn Spanish, too!

-The DVDs and CDs:
+The Videos and CDs:

 Spanish Lesson Plans for Kids